Open-Education-Polito/old-oep-fare/README.md

-# Notice
+# Deprecation Notice
---- This repo is a WIP, meaning that several components will be added regularly and, right now, it does **not** represent a working installation.
-The newest version of the platform is under development and will be published soon. ---
+> --- :warning: This is the old repository of FARE. :warning: ---

 # FARE - The Free Architecture for Remote Education
 This is the main codebase for FARE.